Parachutes/CAN-Dashboard/README.md

 * Allow CAN to Develop Surveys :+1:

-* Push the Surveys to the Dashboards of the Users / Foward the surveys with the use of messages
+* Push the Surveys to the Dashboards of the Users / Foward the surveys with the use of messages. :+1:

 * Access the different Surveys if has permission :+1: